Green icon of a circle with 25% of the circle cut

 Average hourly wages increased

-Average hourly wages among employees rose 5.1% (+$1.69 to $34.81) on a year-over-year basis in March, following growth of 5.0% in February (not seasonally adjusted).
+Average hourly wages among employees increased 5.2% (up $1.73 to $34.97) on a year-over-year basis in July, following growth of 5.4% in June (not seasonally adjusted).

 • Green arrow pointing up with a percentage icon in the center of the arrow

-Unemployment rate increased to 6.1%
+Unemployment rate unchanged

-Employment decreased in Quebec by 0.4%
+Employment increased in Ontario by 0.3%

 • Green icon of people with a gear and target icon above them